daemondazz/puppet-ssl/README.md

    Object that adds an SSL certificate to the node.
 Supports the following
    options:

+   * `include_pem` (boolean)

+      A flag indicating whether the PEM file should be built by concatenating the private key and certificate files.
+Defaults to true.

+   * `owner` (string)

+      The username of the user that should own the certificate, private key and PEM file.
+Defaults to root if not provided.

+   * `path_dir` (string)

+      The directory where the certificate, private key and PEM file should be saved.
+Defaults to /etc/ssl if not provided.

+   * `path_filename` (string)

+      The base filename of the certificate, private key and PEM file.
+Defaults to the value of `$sslhostname` if not provided.

    * `sslhostname` (string)

       The full common name of the certificate, generally a hostname.